microsoft/Commercial-Marketplace-SaaS-API-Emulator/README.md

 ### A word about the Publisher ID

 Subscriptions need to be associated with a publisher.
-In the marketplace, the publisher is extracted using claims from the AAD bearer token used to authenticate.
+In the marketplace, the publisher is derived using claims from the AAD bearer token used to authenticate.

 For the emulator, to keep things simple, we removed the AAD requirement.
 Instead, you can define the Publisher ID in one of two ways: